Lord-of-Waffles/InfoSec24/Week6September2024!.md

 ![image](https://github.com/user-attachments/assets/384ec0c4-925f-4754-a561-d8f6259e04c3)

-This gave us the password: buttefly.
+This gave us the password: butterfly.
 Then I try to unzip it again with the new password and read the file inside:

 ![image](https://github.com/user-attachments/assets/0ebd9d84-2756-47c4-8cf9-46f2042603ab)